722 Gore Avenue (Temporary Firehall Annex) rezoning application

 Thank you Sam.
 I don't see anything in the arborist's report about planting 6 trees to make up for those that are taken down.
 We expect that this would be a requirement.
 Joanne

-joanne rankin asked about 2 months ago
+joanne rankin asked 5 months ago

 Thank you for your comment.
 In response to your implied questions, 11 new trees are currently being proposed by the applicant.
 The Protection of Trees Bylaw, requires replacement trees, and the current proposal meets the replacement tree requirement.